kolunmi/cpc-gpu/README.txt

 Take a look at meson_options.txt

-To build the example, you must do:
+To build the example, you must configure like this:
 > meson setup build -Depoxy=true -Dexample=true

+Running the example:
+> ./build/example/cpc-gpu-example

+The example requires gtk4 to be installed